 Saving Money With Accounting Software

 One of the best ways for a business to save money on accounting and bookkeeping costs is by using small business accounting software.
-New cloud based accounting software offerings from vendors such as FreshBooks and Zoho offer starter packages for around $10 per month that are ideal for freelancers and sole proprietorships, including invoicing, expense tracking, and simple reporting.
-For a higher rate more advanced features such as payroll and double entry accounting are also available.
-For more details about the benefits of accounting software see: 6 Advantages of Using Small Business Accounting Software.
+New cloud-based accounting software offerings from vendors such as FreshBooks offer starter packages for as low as $5 per month that are ideal for freelancers and sole proprietorships, including invoicing, expense tracking, and simple reporting.
+For a higher rate more advanced features such as payroll and double entry, accounting is also available.